Code-Institute-Submissions/My-Weather/README.md

 * All heading tags - [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans?query=Noto+Sans), sans-serif.
 * All other tags - [Red Hat Mono](https://fonts.google.com/specimen/Red+Hat+Mono?query=Red+Hat), sans-serif.

-### Images:
-* There are both icons and images that are used throughtout the application.
-The icons are from [Font Awesome](https://fontawesome.com/).
-All images are from the [OpenWeather API](https://openweathermap.org/weather-conditions).

 ## Technologies:
 * [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML)